 Cycling is a cheap and convenient way of getting around Chinese cities.
 Thousands of bicycles take to the roads during rush hour, and many cities have dedicated cycle paths.
 Several cities offer bike-sharing programmes and e-bicycles or e-bikes that are easy to rent by scanning a bar code or number plate on the bicycle and paying a fee.

-Given the erratic nature of Chinese traffic, cyclists have to ride defensively, so it may be best for inexperienced cyclists to give it some time before attempting to take to the road.
+Given the erratic nature of Chinese traffic, cyclists must ride defensively, so it may be best for inexperienced cyclists to give it some time before attempting to take to the road.

 Boat travel in China